The podcast on the history and legacy of movies you know, and movies you don't.

 Theme Music: Verbal Diorama Theme Song.
 Music by Chloe Enticott - Compositions by Chloe.
 Lyrics by Chloe Enticott (and me!)
 Production by Ellis Powell-Bevan of Ewenique Studio

-Patrons: Sade, Claudia, Simon, Laurel, Derek, Cat, Andy, Mike, Luke, Michael, Scott, Brendan, Lisa, Sam, Jack, Dave, Stuart, Nicholas, Zo, Kev, Pete, Heather, Danny, Aly, Stu, Brett, Philip M, Michele, Xenos, Sean, Ryno, Philip K, Adam, Elaine and Kyle
+Patrons: Claudia, Simon, Laurel, Derek, Cat, Andy, Mike, Luke, Michael, Scott, Brendan, Lisa, Sam, Jack, Dave, Stuart, Nicholas, Zo, Kev, Pete, Heather, Danny, Aly, Stu, Brett, Philip M, Michele, Xenos, Sean, Ryno, Philip K, Adam, Elaine, Kyle and Aaron.

-I would love to hear your thoughts on Halloween (1978) !
+I would love to hear your thoughts on The Woman King !

 Verbal Diorama is now an award-winning podcast!
 I won the Best Movie Podcast in the inaugural Ear Worthy Independent Podcast Awards recently.
 I am beyond thrilled, and hugely grateful to the Ear Worthy team.
 It means so much to me to be recognised by a fellow indie outlet, and congratulations to all the other winners!